-- 1. Cleveland County SRO will respond to a reported emergency or significant threat and assess the situation to confirm that there is a significant emergency or dangerous situation. - 2.
-Cleveland County SRO may coordinate with other responding agencies to evaluate if the significant emergency or dangerous situation is area-specific or campus-wide. - 3.
-Cleveland County SRO notifies the Office of the President, Executive Vice President, and Director of Student Life, Conduct and SafetySafety.
-Determination is made at this time as to whether the
+- 1. Cleveland County SRO will respond to a reported emergency or significant threat and assess the situation, to confirm that there is a significant emergency or dangerous situation. - 2.
+Cleveland County SRO may coordinate with other responding agencies to evaluate if the significant emergency or dangerous situation is area-specific or campus-wide.

-- situation warrants a campus-wide notification or if a targeted notification to a smaller segment of the campus community is more appropriate. - 4.
-Cleveland County SRO, the Executive Vice President, or the Director of Student Life, Conduct and SafetySafety sends the initial emergency notification utilizing Safezone and the pre-scripted and approved emergency messages. - 5.
-The responsible party will issue an "All Clear" message going forward.
+- 3. Cleveland County SRO notifies the Office of the President, Executive Vice President and Director of Student Life, Conduct and Safety.
+A determination is made at this time as to whether the situation warrants a campus-wide notification, or if a targeted notification to a smaller segment of the campus community is more appropriate. - 4.
+Cleveland County SRO, the Executive Vice President, or the Director of Student Life, Conduct and Safety sends the initial emergency notification utilizing Safezone and the pre-scripted and approved emergency messages. - 5.
+The responsible party will issue an "All Clear" messaging when it is safe to do so.